-Chapter 5: Inspection and Maintenance
+Chapter 6: Inspection And Maintenance 150

-Goal: The student should have an awareness of why, when and how equipment inspections are to be completed.
+Goal: The student will have an awareness of why, when and how equipment inspections are to be completed.

-- 1. The student should understand the need to follow equipment manufacturers' instructions when conducting an inspection. - 2.
-The student should understand the importance of preventing damage to their equipment. - 3.
-The student should know how to identify obvious signs of damage, and the importance of manufacturers' inspections. - 4.
-The student should know when equipment needs to be removed from service and what measures can be taken with equipment when it has been removed from service.
+- 1. The student will understand the need to follow equipment manufacturers' instructions when conducting an inspection. - 2.
+The student will understand the importance of preventing damage to their equipment. - 3.
+The student will know how to identify obvious signs of damage, and the importance of manufacturers' inspections. - 4.
+The student will know when equipment needs to be removed from service and what measures can be taken with equipment when it has been removed from service.